transense/CS515_Project3_Web_Forum/README.md

     Steps:
     Send a GET request to /user/{user_id}/posts with start_date and end_date parameters.
     Check if the response contains posts by the specified user within the date range.

-Extension 5: Sessions (Needs Users)

-    Testing Framework:

-    Test Suite: Continued using the unittest framework.
-    Mock Data: Simulated user login and logout scenarios.
-    Tests:

-    Test User Login:
-    Description: Validates that the /user/{user_id}/login endpoint successfully logs in a user and creates a session.
-    Steps:
-    Send a POST request to /user/{user_id}/login with user credentials.
-    Check if the response contains a valid session token and expiration time.
-    Test User Logout:
-    Description: Confirms that the /user/{user_id}/logout endpoint logs out a user and invalidates the session.
-    Steps:
-    Send a POST request to /user/{user_id}/logout.
-    Check if the response indicates a successful logout and an invalidated session.